 In many parts of the world nowadays, Yoga is a household name for a wide range of physical, mental, psychological, and spiritual disciplines.
 It also happens to have a very wide and diverse understanding and application.
 There are many styles of Yoga, even traditionally.

 Field Yoga is a modern living breathing style.
-We are not stuck in the past.
-We have taken what is valuable from tradition, essentialised it, and produced a modern adaptable useful discipline suited to many body types, personalities and interests.
-And we have developed mental, psychological and spiritual disciplines which take the physical disciplines to their entitled end.
+It is not stuck in the past.
+It’s derivative of what is valuable from tradition, essentialised, and is developed into a modern adaptable useful discipline suited to many body types, personalities and interests.
+Then there are the mental, psychological and spiritual disciplines which take the physical disciplines to their entitled end.